Dositheus of Gaza: Sources

 The primary source for Dositheus is the Life of Dositheus, which was written likely by another disciple of Dorotheus.
 Central to this short biography is the ideal of obedience as an essential component of the spiritual path, which serves the goal of becoming a "true disciple of Christ" and resemble "the Son of God", and Dositheus becomes a model for monastic obedience.
 The Life also provides insights into the monastic diet common in the region of Gaza as well as common practices in the monastery of Seridus.
 The Life of Dositheus also contains an early form of the Jesus prayer, which Dorotheus suggests Dositheus to pray in unceasing remembrance of God.
 Three letters in the correspondence of Barsanuphius and John are addressed to Dorotheus.

-Legacy
+Veneration

-Dositheus is the patron saint of respiratory diseases and the Greek Orthodox Church celebrates his feast day on August 13 while the Eastern Orthodox Churches celebrate it on February 19.
+Dositheus is the patron saint of respiratory diseases.
+The Orthodox Church celebrates his feast day on August 13 in the Greek calendar and on February 19 in the Slavic.
 He is considered a model monk and his example is upheld especially in the Orthodox monastic world.